Council of Pisa: Preliminaries

 The cardinals of the reigning pontiffs being greatly dissatisfied, both with the pusillanimity and nepotism of Gregory XII and the obstinacy and bad will of Benedict XIII, resolved to make use of a more efficacious means, namely a general council.
 The French king, Charles V, had recommended this, at the beginning of the schism, to the cardinals assembled at Anagni, who had anathematized Urban VI as an Intruder on the papal throne, and elected Pope Clement VII (Robert of Geneva) instead, without dissent.
 King Charles, on his deathbed, again expressed the same wish (1380), though he and France solidly supported Clement over Urban.

-The idea of a general council had been upheld by several regional councils, by the cities of Ghent and Florence, by the University of Oxford and University of Paris, and by some most prominent doctors of the time, for example: Henry of Langenstein ("Epistola pacis", 1379, "Epistola concilii pacis", 1381); Conrad of Gelnhausen ("Epistola Concordiæ", 1380); Jean de Charlier de Gerson (Sermo coram Anglicis); and especially the latter's master, Pierre d'Ailly, the Bishop of Cambrai, who wrote of himself: "A principio schismatis materiam concilii generalis … instanter prosequi non timui" (Apologia Concilii Pisani, in Paul Tschackert).
+The idea of a general council had been upheld by several regional councils, by the cities of Ghent and Florence, by the Universities of Oxford and Paris, and by some most prominent doctors of the time, for example: Henry of Langenstein ("Epistola pacis", 1379, "Epistola concilii pacis", 1381); Conrad of Gelnhausen ("Epistola Concordiæ", 1380); Jean de Charlier de Gerson (Sermo coram Anglicis); and especially the latter's master, Pierre d'Ailly, the Bishop of Cambrai, who wrote of himself: "A principio schismatis materiam concilii generalis … instanter prosequi non timui" (Apologia Concilii Pisani, in Paul Tschackert).
 Encouraged by such men and by the known dispositions of King Charles VI and of the University of Paris, four members of the Sacred College of Avignon went to Leghorn where they arranged an interview with those of Rome, and where they were soon joined by others.
 The two bodies thus united were resolved to seek the reunion of the Church in spite of everything, and thenceforth to adhere to neither of the competitors.

 The cardinals considered it their indisputable right to convene a general council to put an end to the schism.
 The principle behind this was "salus populi suprema lex esto", i.e. that the welfare of the church superseded any legal considerations.
 The behaviour of the two papal claimants seemed to justify the council.
 It was felt that the schism would not end while these two obstinate men were at the head of the opposing parties.
 There was no undisputed pope who could summon a general council, therefore the Holy See must be considered vacant.
 There was a mandate to elect an undisputed pope.
 Famous universities upheld the cardinals' conclusion.
 However, it was also argued that, if Gregory and Benedict were doubtful, so were the cardinals whom they had created.
 If the source of their authority was uncertain, so was their competence to convoke the universal church and to elect a pope.